8 Things to do in Utrecht with Kids

-Utrecht is a fun city to live in, I’ve been living here for more than 20 years and loved the city since I moved here for attending university.
+Utrecht is a fun city to live in, I’ve been living here for 25 years and loved the city since I moved here for attending university.
 We decided to raise our son here and have no regrets.
-There’s plenty to do with kids.
-When they’re toddlers and preschoolers.
-I name just a few of the fun things to do in Utrecht with kids.
+There’s plenty to do with kids of all ages.
+When they’re toddlers as well as preschoolers.
+I will name just a few of the fun things to do in Utrecht with kids.
 Both Yuri and us enjoyed these 8 things immensely.
 Utrecht is one of the best cities in the Netherlands to visit, so if you’re visiting with young kids, check out this list.

 1.Spoorwegmuseum

 One of our all-time favorites to do in Utrecht with kids is the railway museum or Spoorwegmuseum in Dutch.
-It has been a while, but we’ve been there plenty of times, and it’s fantastic.
+We’ve been there plenty of times, and it’s fantastic.
 Your kid doesn’t need to be a big train fan to enjoy himself here.
 For us it’s a 10 minute bike ride.
 But you can also reach the museum by car.
 The museum has a parking lot right in front, but especially when there’s an event it’s fully occupied fast.

 What’s even more fun is going to the museum by train.
 There is a special train that goes from Utrecht Central Station to Utrecht Maliebaan.
 The trainstation you arrive at is in the museum.
 The museum is in the old Maliebaanstation which has been built in 1874.
 We went a few times with the train to the museum, but in the afternoon there’s no train back for a few hours.
 We had to take the bus, which is a 5 minute walk.
-On bike is better for us, but otherwise I would say go by train.
+On bike works better for us, but otherwise I would say arrive at the museum by train.
+Nowadays there’s a train going each hour.

-The museum hosts events, like the Thomas the train weekend at Pentecost.
-We’ve been a few years in a row when Yuri had the age that he loved Thomas the train.
-Yuri loved seeing the “real” Thomas the train.
-They had Thomas the train blow steam.
-Thomas the train’s friends where also there.
-There’s a show with Thomas the train and friends.
-Thomas the train episodes were shown and a secluded place where the kids can play with the Thomas the train sets.
-I don’t think there’s a single kid that has that much trainsets.
+The museum hosts events, like the Thomas the Train weekend in May.
+We’ve been a few years in a row when Yuri had the age that he loved Thomas the Train.
+Yuri loved seeing the “real” Thomas the Train.
+They had Thomas the Train blow steam.
+There’s a show with Thomas the Train and friends.
+Thomas the Train episodes were shown and a secluded place where the kids can play with the Thomas the Train sets.
 We have good memories from the times we went here.
 Yuri’s best memory revolves around the food.
-The blue waffles are the main attraction according to Yuri. (second was the blue icecream.)
+The blue waffles are the main attraction according to Yuri.
+(Second was the blue icecream.)
 The downside was that when we visited the railway museum again, Yuri expected there to be blue waffles, and was disappointed that they only had them once a year.
+Sadly Thomas the Train didn’t visit the museum in 2024.

 Another event the railway museum hosts is the Chugginton week during fall break in October.
-We went once, liked it, but had big expectations, which weren’t met, because of the Thomas the train weekend.
+We went once, liked it, but had big expectations, which weren’t met, because of the Thomas the Train weekend.
 There was less to do around the Chugginton theme Chugginton.
 No real life Chugginton trains or Chugginton show.
+Chuggington week seems not to be hosted anymore at the museum.

-Another fun event we’ve been to several times and which is for all ages is the winterstation.
-This is during Christmas break (and before) in December and Januari.
+Another fun event we’ve been to several times and which is for all ages is the Winter Station.
+This is during Christmas break, which lasts 2 weeks in December and Januari.
 It’s fantastic to roast marshmallows above a fire and to skate on the rink they have set-up inside the museum.

 Spoorwegmuseum